Whatsapp Icon

 Who Should Get a Pap Smear?

 Current guidelines suggest that women should start getting regular Pap smears at the age of 21, regardless of sexual activity.
-From ages 21 to 29, its recommended to have a Pap smear every three years.
+From ages 21 to 29, it's recommended to have a Pap smear every three years.
 For women between 30 to 65, it's advised to extend this interval to every five years if the test is combined with human papillomavirus (HPV) testing.
 HPV is a significant risk factor for cervical cancer, and its detection is vital for preventive strategies.

 It's essential to discuss your health, lifestyle, and family history with your healthcare provider to determine the best screening schedule for you.